jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d8a4cfbe6b6180ed9a1ca02
+id: 5d8a4cfbe6b6180ed9a1ca03
-title: Part 37
+title: Part 38
 challengeType: 0
-dashedName: part-37
+dashedName: part-38
 ---

 # --description--

-I want the text elements to be rotated slightly.
-Chain the `style` function to set the `transform` to `translate(-12px, 0) rotate(-50deg)`.
-This will put them at an angle.
+Add another `style` function to set the `text-anchor` to `end`.
+This will change the spot that each text element rotates around to the `end` of the element so they will align better.

 # --hints--